Siphon880gh/devbrain/Game Development & Virtual Production - Unreal Engine/Level 1 - Basics/__Unreal Aptitude/Foundational Aptitude for Unreal Level 1.md

 ![](https://i.imgur.com/0qqNXaj.png)

 Multiple meshings: Combines two in a morphing way.
 Can imagine in your head how the result will be before the selections.

 Programming thinking (aka Script thinking)
 Thinking in terms of nodes at the Blue Print → Graph Event.

+Node thinking:
+able to think in formulas of how nodes connect to achieve a goal in unreal